 “If you feel uncomfortable, we’ll do something else,” Madam Bae said, unshaken by my rebellion.
 I didn’t think I would meet someone whom I’ll hate more than Creep.
 He was at least more convincing con than she was.

 “Can we trust her!?”
-I hissed to manager, when the shaman began to search her pockets.
+I hissed to manager, when the shaman began to search through her pockets.

 “Give her a chance, Jihun.
 We have nothing to lose.”